Trying to choose the best color combinations for your online banners can be a daunting task, given the crowded display

 Choose your main color and play with the tones, or create a gradient design, just like in the banner above, either way, the result will be neat and clear.

-Gradient color themes can make your life so much easier while offering a visually pleasant effect to the users.
+Gradient color themes can make your life so much easier while offering a visually pleasant effect.
 So, keep this scheme in mind whenever there’s an opportunity for you to use a monochromatic color combination.

 Show us your true colors!